Machinima, Inc.: Transformers: Prime Wars Trilogy

+Happy Wheels: The Series

+Happy Wheels: The Series is an animated series based on the game of the same name.
+Co-produced by Bunim/Murray Productions, it was released in November 2016.

+Greater Creators

+A series hosted by Danika Massey, known online as ComicBookGirl90.
+14 episodes were released on go90.

+Co-Op Connection

+Co-Op Connection was a gamer-centric dating show series, originally released on Facebook Watch.

 Prime

 Machinima developed a premium channel to feature quality content produced by network content creators along with major production companies and Hollywood studios known as Machinima Prime.
 Weekly shows that run on Prime include Life on the Road, XARM, Prank Lab, and Halo 4: Forward Unto Dawn.
 After a year-long hiatus, the channel was relaunched on August 17, 2016, and rebranded as Primr, with all previously uploaded videos and series being made private.
 Some of the short films uploaded on the channel have since been reinstated, while its series remain hidden.
 The channel has since become inactive.